toptensoftware/flashy/readme.md

 entire project has been cleaned up, refactored and re-engineered with a focus on robustness.

 While Flashy v1 could provide very fast flash times it often suffered from reliability and recovery issues.
-It typically saturated the host device serial port write buffer and just hoped the device could keep up.
+It typically just saturated the serial port write buffer and hoped the device could keep up.

-This version moves to a strongly encoded packet format with 32-bit checksums and ack messages for all packet transmissions.
+This version moves to a strongly encoded packet format with 32-bit checksums and ack messages for all host to device transmissions.
 It also offers several other improvements and new features (see above).

 For simplicity, this version is incompatible with previous versions of the bootloader and requires the included bootloader images be installed on the target device.

+## Quick Guide

+1. Install Flashy (see notes below if running under WSL2)

+        > npm install -g @toptensoftware/flashy

+2. Copy the new bootloader kernel images to the Raspberry Pi SD card

+        > flashy --bootloader:path_to_your_sd_card

+3. Use it!  eg: to reboot, flash and then monitor the serial port:

+        > flashy kernel.hex /dev/ttyS3 --reboot:yourmagicstring --monitor